Skip to main content

 Find out how to cancel your expat health insurance after a visa rejection, what documentation you need to provide, and whether you're eligible for a full refund depending on your payment plan.

-Written by Isa
+Written by Sabine

 Can I cancel my expat health insurance if my visa is rejected?